 It is anticipated that the trails will be used by:

 - Visitors to the region seeking nature-based and adventure tourism opportunities

 - National and international mountain bike riders

-The Warburton Mountain Bike Destination will have a direct and positive impact on the local economy.
-It is expected to create 122 new local jobs and generate about $20.4 million in economic spend within the region each year.
+The project would have a direct and positive impact on the local economy.
+It is expected to create 159 new local jobs and generate about $31.2 million in economic spend within the region each year.
 This presents a significant opportunity for businesses to grow their customer base and profits.